-Taking its name from the Irish for preparation, the ‘Ullmhú’ conference will seek to bring together the entire emergency preparedness, resilience and response community.
+Taking its name from the Irish for preparation, the ‘ullmhú’ conference will seek to bring together the entire emergency preparedness, resilience and response community.
 Targeted at individuals at all levels from senior emergency planners to operational first responders we aim to increase our capability to respond to and recover from civil emergencies, with a particular focus on informing the development of enhanced national and community resilience.

 Agenda & Speakers

 For 2020, the key theme is ‘Chemical, Biological, Radiological and Nuclear (CBRN) enhancing interagency cooperation’.
 Our sessions will look in depth at the recent nerve agent incident in Salisbury examining the blue light and public health response and also discussing the clinical management of the casualties.
 We will also outline current Irish and Northern Irish CBRN capabilities before examining ways to enhance national interagency training and cross border co-operation.

 Ullmhú is an essential visit for all members of the EPRR community

 Our conference brings together professionals from Government departments, the HSE, councils, the emergency and uniformed services, academia and more, making it a truly unique event.

 The only event of its kind to offer free learning sessions, networking & research opportunities with contributions from key industry suppliers.